endlesssolitude/ShatteredPD-DetailedDesc/README.md

 - All the description are ONLY available in CHINESE.

-- Currently this version is ONLY distributed in Tencent PD groups in China.
+- Currently this version is ONLY distributed in Tencent PD groups in China and NO plan for a wider release at least now.

 *****************Main Features*****************